-- Double click on the "SHARE LPAR" icon on your desktop. - At the application prompt, type TSO and press Enter. - At the prompt, enter your userid (SHARAxx you will be allocated a number). - On the TSO/E Logon Panel, enter your password which is FIRSTPW. - On the ISPF screen presented, enter X to exit ISPF.
+- Double click on the "SHARE LPAR" icon on your desktop. - At the application prompt, type TSO and press Enter. - At the prompt, enter your userid (SHARAxx you will be allocated a number). - On the TSO/E Logon Panel, enter your password which is FIRSTPW. - If you are presented with the ISPF main menu screen presented, enter X to exit ISPF.
+If you are already in READY mode continue to the next step.